Common Name: smoketree

 Easily grown in average, medium, well-drained soils in full sun.
 Tolerates wide range of soils except wet, poorly-drained ones.
 Prefers somewhat infertile loams, but also does well in poor, rocky soils.
 Good drainage is essential, however.
 Shallow fibrous root system.
 If bloom is not a concern, stems may be cut back hard in early spring each year to a framework to induce growth of vigorous new shoots with slightly larger than normal leaves.
 Such hard annual prunings will control size, but most likely at the expense of profuse flowering.
 Hard pruning is more often done on the purple-leaved cultivars (e.g., ‘Velvet Cloak).

-This smoketree (sometimes also commonly called European smoketree) is a deciduous, upright, loose-spreading, multi-stemmed shrub that typically grows 10-15’ tall and as wide.
-Smoketree gets its common name not from the tiny, insignificant, yellowish flowers which appear in branching, 6-8” long, terminal panicles in spring, but from the billowy hairs (attached to elongated stalks on the spent flower clusters) which turn a smokey pink to purplish pink in summer, thus covering the tree with fluffy, hazy, smoke-like puffs.
-Bluish-green leaves (to 3” long) are ovate to obovate.
-Several attractive purple-leaved cultivars of this species are available and are generally more popular landscape plants than the species.
-Fall color is highly variable, but at its best produces very attractive shades of yellow, orange, red and purplish-red.
-In the same family as and closely related to the sumacs (Rhus).
+Cotinus coggygria, commonly known as smoketree, is an upright, loose-spreading, deciduous, multi-stemmed shrub that is native from southern Europe to central China.
+It typically matures over time to 10-15' tall.
+It gets its common name of smoketree (or smokebush) not from the tiny, insignificant, yellowish flowers which appear in branching, terminal panicles (6-8” long) in spring, but from the billowy hairs (attached to elongated stalks on the spent flower clusters) which turn a smoky pink to purplish pink in late spring, thus covering the plant with fluffy, hazy, smoke-like puffs throughout summer.
+Bluish green leaves (to 3" long) are ovate to obovate.

 No serious insect or disease problems.
 Some susceptibility to leaf spot, rust and verticillium wilt.